 Unexpected expenses like emergency repairs and medical bills are unpredictable.
 Creating an emergency fund can be a good way to cover these costs without having to rack up credit card debt.
 Some unexpected expenses you could save for include:

 - Medical and dental bills

 - Emergency vet bills

 - Replacement appliances

 With your list of income and expenses in hand, you’ll be ready to make a budget.
 In its simplest form, a budget is a list of your planned monthly income and expenses.
-Once you set it up, you track your actual spending compared to your plan and adjust in real-time as needed.
+Once you set it up, you can track spending in real-time, compare it to your plan, and adjust as needed.

-There are many approaches to budgeting, and they all have benefits.
-What matters is finding one that works for you.
+There are many approaches to budgeting, including budgeting for young adults.
+While they all have benefits, what matters is finding one that works for you.
 Here are a few popular budgeting methods you might try:

 - 50-30-20 budgeting: You categorize your expenses and allot income accordingly: 50% to needs, 30% to wants, and 20% to saving and investing.

 - Zero-based budgeting: You assign every dollar to a specific expense so that the difference between your income and expenses is zero.